 While not a direct part of his MLB career, the military played a huge factor in Greenberg's life.
 Cards dedicated to Greenberg's military service during World War II have been included in many different sets and collectors can find some in 2015 Panini Cooperstown, 2011 Tristar Obak, and 1994 Upper Deck Ken Burns Baseball.
 One of his most rare card appearances is in the 1946-1947 Propagandas Montiel Los Reyes del Deporte set that was produced in Cuba.
 This set features boxers, wrestlers, Cuban players, and some of major league baseball's all-time stars (including Greenberg).
 The design is simple as it displays a player photograph on the front with a bright orange border surrounding it.
 It is extremely rare to find a copy that is in near-mint or mint condition.

 Because Greenberg's career ended just before the trading card resurgence of the 1950s, his key options fall in the relatively rare releases of the 1930s and early 1940s.
-Each of the Hank Greenberg card appearances on this list attract high prices so card design, historical significance, and collector demand also contributed to the final order.
+Each of the Hank Greenberg cards on this list attracts high prices so card design, historical significance, and collector demand also contributed to the final order.

 Top 10 Hank Greenberg Baseball Cards